Kuronons/FZ_graphics/Animations/Readme.md

 Here are the animations I made for Flipper Zero.
+Folder-sorted by theme.

 Each .zip file contains a folder including the animation frames under .bm files and meta.txt one.

+You can preview animation by downloading its corresponding webm video file.

 To install on your Flipper Zero :